 How Alcohol Can Contribute to UTI Risk Factors

-Alcohol consumption and UTI symptoms are linked by how drinking affects the body.
-Drinking alcohol contributes to dehydration, affects bladder function, and weakens the immune system, which can increase the chance of developing urinary tract infections.
+Alcohol use and UTI symptoms are linked by how drinking affects the body.
+Excessive alcohol consumption contributes to dehydration, affects bladder function, and weakens the immune system, which can increase the chance of developing urinary tract infections.
+In cases of alcohol abuse, the risk factors are even higher due to the body’s diminished ability to fight off infections.
+On the other hand, practicing moderate alcohol consumption and staying properly hydrated can help reduce these risks.

 Alcohol’s Effect on Hydration